May 2026 Snapshot

 Key Insights

-Enterprise Tech / SaaS VP Saleses score highest on Stakeholder (4.5/5) and Growth (4.5/5).
+Enterprise Tech / SaaS VP Saleses score highest on Stakeholder (4.5/5) and Growth (4.4/5).
 Over the past six months, the most notable change is a decrease in Technology orientation.
 Their leading priority is making sales teams more productive, while their most pressing challenge is taking more than five minutes to spin up a baseline demo.
-They measure success through customer retention/renewal rates and make decisions using three legs of the stool analysis - breaking down sales targets by geography, market segment, and product family.
-Language that resonates includes "value", "success", and "accelerate".
-5 distinct behavioral archetypes emerge, with 46% clustering around archetype a approaches.
+They measure success through forecast accuracy and make decisions using three legs of the stool analysis - breaking down sales targets by geography, market segment, and product family.
+Language that resonates includes "value", "accelerate", and "success".
+5 distinct behavioral archetypes emerge, with 32% clustering around archetype a approaches.

 What's changing for Enterprise Tech / SaaS VP Saleses?